 The only option where a retinal scan may prove itself worthy that I can immediately think of is a digital peephole.

 These are usually one-time passwords that a user may receive via SMS or any other messenger or service (one of the most popular is Google Authenticator).

 But it can also be a digital key that can talk to the addressed device via Bluetooth or any other available connectivity protocol.

 Nuance reports that its technology analyzes voice for over 140 factors and compares it to a previously recorded voiceprint, and such an approach makes it impossible to duplicate or spoof a user’s voice.
-But since such biometric authorization hasn’t been adopted by a broad range of users, we don’t know if it’s possible for hackers to deceive it.
+But since such biometric authorization hasn’t been adopted by a broad range of users, we don’t know if hackers can deceive it.

-Yet another approach that have been widely adopted by smartphones.
-Since the technology is relatively new, it still requires improvement: you may have heard the reports of iPhone user’s siblings or children are able to unlock the phone, or that a special mask can be created to trick the system.
+Yet another approach that has been widely adopted by smartphones.
+Since the technology is relatively new, it still requires improvement: you may have heard the reports of iPhone users’ siblings or children can unlock the phone, or that a special mask can be created to trick the system.

-If you choose to go with this option, it’s important to provide a flexible and intuitive solution that will work even if users decide to change their haircut, have a boxing match or experiment with make-up.
+If you choose to go with this option, it’s important to provide a flexible and intuitive solution that will work even if users decide to change their haircut, has a boxing match, or experiment with make-up.

 Known to many Android smartphone users, gesture-based authentication works best when you need to provide access to your device to a few different people, and you can’t immediately gather them together to add their fingerprints or voices or faces into the system.

 A device may track the location of the user when they access their settings remotely and look for patterns.
 If a user suddenly logs in from a completely new and unknown place, either a message can be sent to notify the user about an unusual login, or additional re-authentication may be requested (or both).